Most of what we've heard about the yuan dethroning the dollar is from the West. Here's what China's actually said about it.

 "Move over, US dollar.
 China wants to make the yuan the global currency," The Washington Post reported in May.

-The Stanford historian Niall Ferguson told CNBC in May that the yuan isn't likely to replace the dollar in the next two decades.
-But the euro, too, hasn't been able to do this in the more than 20 years since it went into circulation.
+Even Insider reported in May that the yuan is emerging as a strong contender to the dollar's dominance.

-The yuan-versus-dollar narrative is often part of a broader call for de-dollarization — primarily from emerging nations, some of whom are sanctioned — though the euro is still the world's second most-commonly held currency after the dollar, the European Central Bank reported.
-Meanwhile, the Chinese currency is in fourth place, after the Japanese yen.
+Many of the calls for de-dollarization have been coming from emerging nations — like Russia and Brazil — some of which are currently sanctioned by the West and its allies.

-While it's fair to say China might not be happy with the dominance of the US — whether in global politics, culture, or the financial system — Beijing is far from openly advocating for the "redback," another name for the yuan, to immediately replace the greenback.
+While China might not be happy with American dominance — in global politics, culture, or the financial system — Beijing is far from openly advocating for the "redback," another name for the yuan, to immediately replace the greenback.

-Here's what China's said about de-dollarization and the rise of the yuan in recent months.
+Xi Jinping has touted yuan internationalization — but has not mentioned dominance

-China's leader, Xi Jinping, has touted yuan internationalization but has not mentioned dominance
+The Chinese Communist Party holds its congress every five years.
+At its most recent congress in October 2022, President Xi Jingping touted his vision of a China that's economically independent and insulated from external shocks.
+Analysts dubbed the vision "Fortress China."

-At the Chinese Communist Party's congress, which it holds once every five years, in October 2022, China's leader, Xi Jinping, touted his vision of what analysts call "Fortress China" to be economically independent and insulate the country from external shocks.
-This push accelerated after other nations hit Russia with sweeping sanctions.
+This push to become "Fortress China" accelerated after other nations hit Russia with sweeping sanctions last year.

-"Mechanisms for countering foreign sanctions, interference, and long-arm jurisdiction will be strengthened," a report the Chinese leader delivered to the congress said.
+"Mechanisms for countering foreign sanctions, interference, and long-arm jurisdiction will be strengthened," Xi told the meeting in October.

-"This was an explicit call to boost the PRC's sanctions-busting mechanisms," Rory Green, the chief economist for China at the London-based macroeconomic-forecasting consultancy TS Lombard, wrote in an April note seen by Insider, titled "Death of the Dollar?"
+Xi's speech "was an explicit call to boost the PRC's sanctions-busting mechanisms," Rory Green, the chief economist for China at the London-based macroeconomic-forecasting consultancy TS Lombard, wrote in an April note titled "Death of the Dollar?"

 But, while China wants the yuan to play a more prominent international role, the nation doesn't necessarily want the yuan to be the world's dominant reserve currency — China isn't even ready for a complete break from the dollar, Green told Insider in May.
 Key challenges for China include Beijing's unwillingness to open its capital accounts or run a deficit.

-Two China-focused analysts Insider spoke to said they had not seen Beijing explicitly calling for the yuan to replace the dollar as the dominant reserve currency, with the language calling for a push in "internationalization" and "facilitating usage" instead.
+Two China-focused analysts told Insider they had not seen Beijing explicitly calling for the yuan to replace the dollar as the dominant reserve currency, with the language calling for a push in "internationalization" and "facilitating usage" instead.

 State media has touted the rise of the yuan, with more intense coverage recently

 While Xi and his administration have been nuanced in communicating their vision for the yuan, China's state media has been blunter with its messaging.
-These outlets have championed the rise of the currency while expounding the ills of a dollar-dominated global-trading and financial system in the last few months.
+Multiple state-affiliated outlets have championed the rise of the currency while expounding the ills of a dollar-dominated global-trading and financial system in the last few months.

-But just as Xi instructed, the media outlets have promoted a "steady and prudent" approach to broadening the international use of the yuan.
+But just as Xi instructed, the media outlets have promoted a "steady and prudent" approach to broadening the international use of the yuan — while at the same time stepping up its coverage of the increasing use of yuan.
 A report from the Xinhua state news agency on July 1 discussed the Central Bank of Argentina's plan to include the yuan in the country's deposit and withdrawal currencies.

 Media outlets are also closely tracking the yuan's internationalization, with the Chinese Communist Party's flagship publication, People's Daily, devoting one full page to the development on May 30.